 By partnering with the client to not only brand their company, but communicate their vision and methodologies clearly, succinctly, and uniquely — their messaging came across loud and clear, helping them achieve their own peak performance.

 The world’s largest scuba retailer needed to brand its new diving adventures division.
 The objective was to develop a strong, trusted brand identity through good design that connotes action, adventure, energy and excitement — and of course, water!
 AND it had to speak to its audience.

 With the target consumer being young, fun, upscale, and active, the logo needed to capture that same dynamism.
 It also had to be simple, unique, and impactful — and work in all sizes, contexts, and media.
-This encompassed everything from retail spaces to scuba lesson kiosks to promotions for prepackaged adventures.
-The logo and branding would be applied to apparel, boats, flags, signage, websites, flyers, posters, and a host of other advertising and communications materials.
+This encompassed everything from retail to kiosks to promotions to the adventures themselves.
+The logo and branding would be applied to signage, boats, apparel, flags, websites, flyers, posters, and a host of other advertising materials.

 CREATIVE SPARK FOR ARTS ORGANIZATION

 With an admirable 55 year history, the Huntington Arts Council’s brand identity had grown stale, lacking the good design and style an arts organization should have.
 For a group that had been around so long, few people knew who they were and what they did — their communications lacked consistency and served to confuse rather than provide clarity.
 This happens to a lot of organizations, but seems especially prevalent in the nonprofit sector where they try to fire on all cylinders with limited resources.